 When it comes to using full stops (or periods) in English writing, several guidelines ensure clarity and proper punctuation:

-End of Sentences:
+1. End of sentences:

 Full stops are placed at the end of declarative, imperative, and exclamatory sentences to signify their completion.